Remote learning has failed, and we should admit it

 The lucky few who have benefited from remote learning

 For one, it allows students to learn at their own pace.
 Usually, online education allows for more flexible schedules, which means taking a break when you need one and planning your timetable more effectively to maintain high productivity.
 There are also fewer distractions from classmates and no temptation to talk to your deskmate during class.
 Lastly, remote learning is a massive relief for students suffering from social anxiety because it doesn’t require active social interaction.
+We have noticed a massive positive impact of online learning on students like those.

 It looks like some students might want to continue online courses when the pandemic is over because they’re better off this way.
+So we can say that education during pandemic has been a success and a positive twist in the lives of some students.

 Happy to learn from home